-After it has been determined that the TIPs are no longer of use to the program, they will be abandoned by backfilling with grout mixed to the specifications described above.
-The grout will be placed by pouring it down the inside of the 1-inch casing.
+After it has been determined that the TIPs are no longer of use to the program, ISGS reagent will be placed in the well in a quantity sufficient to saturate the sand and gravel in the annular space and allowed to react with any DNAPL present there.
+The TIPs will be abandoned by backfilling with grout mixed to the specifications described above.
+The grout will be placed by pouring it down the inside of the 2-inch casing.
 All TIP materials, wastewater and soil generated will be disposed as Investigative Derived Waste (IDW).